awslabs/fhir-works-on-aws-deployment/README.md

 # FHIR Works on AWS deployment

+# This GitHub repository has been migrated.
+You can now find FHIR Works on AWS at https://github.com/aws-solutions/fhir-works-on-aws.

 ## Upgrade notice

 Versions 3.1.1 and 3.1.2 of the `fhir-works-on-aws-authz-smart` package have been deprecated for necessary security updates.
 Please upgrade to version 3.1.3 or higher.
 For more information, see [the fhir-works-on-aws-authz-smart security advisory](https://github.com/awslabs/fhir-works-on-aws-authz-smart/security/advisories/GHSA-vv7x-7w4m-q72f).